V-Crypt/V-Crypt/README.md

 Also, I'm currently...

 - ⚙️ Working on carry out more independent projects to broaden my projects portfolio.
-- 💻 Learning about technologies related to Web Development and Databases.
+- 💻 Learning about technologies related to Programming and Technical Support.
-- 🔭 Looking for an entry-level Front-End job.
+- 🔭 Looking for an entry-level job.

 ![Profile Views](https://komarev.com/ghpvc/?username=v-crypt)